fischerbenjamin/meinbundestag/README.md

 * [bundestag](https://www.bundestag.de/services/opendata)

 The data provided by *abgeordnetenwatch* contains personal information about each deputy of the German parliament as well as information about their votings and subsidiary activities.
-These information are published via their website and [API](https://www.abgeordnetenwatch.de/api) and are pretty straightforward to use.
+The [API](https://www.abgeordnetenwatch.de/api) is based on a database using the ODbL 1.0 license is fairly straightforward to use.

-The protocols of the German parliament are published on its website.
+The protocols of the German parliament are published as .xml files without any specific license (public domain) on its website.
-They are formatted as .xml files and free to use.
 There is also a DTD for the protocols of the current election period for easier automated usage.

 ## Technology